ruby-vietnam/hardcore-rule/algorithms/2021/ss3/week1/huyvohcmc.md

 ### Approach

 This problem is very similar to [Odd Even Linked List](https://leetcode.com/problems/odd-even-linked-list/), only a slight difference in the condition.

 To solve this, we create 2 linked lists: one for nodes with value less than `x`, and one for nodes with value greater than or equal to `x`.
 The variables `lessThanX` and `less` are the head pointer and tail pointer of the first linked list.
 The variables `greaterThanOrEqualToX` and `greater` are the head pointer and tail pointer of the other linked list.
 We will use `head` to traverse the original linked list, at each node if its value is less than `x`, we point the tail pointer of the less linked list to this node and update the less linked list's tail, or if its value is greater than or equal to `x`, we point the tail pointer of the greater linked list to this node and update the greater linked list's tail.
 Finally, we pointer the tail of the less linked list to the head of the greater linked list and return the head of the less linked list.
-Remember that the last node of the greater linked list must point to null before connecting the two linked lists together (for when the original list is empty).

 ### Code